 - ABET (formerly known as the Accreditation Board for Engineering and Technology) is an organization that accredits university programs in applied science, computing, engineering and engineering technology, currently accrediting more than 3,100 programs at more than 670 colleges and universities in 24 countries.

 - ABET accredits programs, not institutions; UC Merced as an institution is accredited by the Western Association of Schools and Colleges (WASC).
 For more information on campus accreditation, please visit the institutional accreditation website.

 - ABET has four accreditation commissions that conduct accreditation activities.
-Accreditation criteria are developed in collaboration with 31 member professional and technical societies.
+Accreditation criteria are developed in collaboration with 31 professional and technical societies.

 - ABET has been recognized by the Council for Higher Education Accreditation (CHEA) since 1997.
 For more information, please visit the ABET website.

 Accreditation of engineering programs is voluntary, but many undergraduate programs choose to seek ABET accreditation because it offers benefits to graduates.
 Accreditation shows that the program meets the standards of the engineering profession; it increases and enhances employment opportunities; and eases the process of professional licensure, registration and certification.
 More on how ABET accreditation impacts students, programs, institutions, industry and the public can be found here on ABET's website.

 A key component of accreditation is the self-study report.
 "The self-study report is expected to be a quantitative and qualitative assessment of the strengths and limitations of the program being submitted for review.
 The self-study Report will provide information critical to a thorough on-site review of the program.
 Therefore, the report will address the extent to which the program meets applicable ABET criteria and policies."
 (ABET self-study Questionnaire: Template for a self-study report)